ianbaxter/ianmakeslists/README.md

-# ianmakeslists

-This is the source code for https://ianmakeslists.com.
-It is hosted by netlify.
+# Ian Baaxter - Portfolio

+This is my portfolio website displaying some of the projects i have built.

+## Setup